trinodb/trino.io/_posts/2021-10-06-jvm-issues-at-comcast.md

 We ran this at various intervals so we could compare how the code cache changed over time.

-30 of the top 48 non-profiled nmethods were `PagesHashStrategy`, which are generated per-query.
+30 of the top 48 non-profiled methods were `PagesHashStrategy`, which are generated per-query.
 These can't be removed from the cache until the query is completed, so the amount of cache needed is going to be relative to the concurrency.
 We have a very busy cluster with significant concurrency at our